 The term uremia refers to an increased blood urea concentration leading to a constellation of ESRD sequelae that include shortness of breath, nausea, vomiting, anorexia, weight loss, lethargy, encephalopathy, asterixis, pruritis, pericarditis, seizures, and coma.

 Age.
-There is a normal age-related decline in GFR.
-Therefore in very old persons, signs of kidney damage such as abnormal proteinuria must be sought in addition to the decline in GFR to avoid a misdiagnosis of CKD.
+There is a normal age-related decline in glomerular filtration rate (GFR).
+Therefore, in very old persons, signs of kidney damage such as abnormal proteinuria must be sought in addition to the decline in GFR to avoid a misdiagnosis of CKD.

 Family history of CKD.